Introducing Qwen3-ASR-Flash: Top-Tier AI Transcription with Leaderboard-Leading Accuracy

 We've added a second transcription pipeline: Qwen3-ASR-Flash from Alibaba — ranked #1 on the HuggingFace Open ASR Leaderboard with a 4.25% average Word Error Rate.
 It runs alongside our existing GPT-4o Transcribe Diarize pipeline.

-Both pipelines include the same downstream AI analysis — topics, chapters, summaries, semantic search, and Q&A with citations.
+Both pipelines include the same downstream AI analysis — sections, chapters, summaries, semantic search, and Q&A with citations.
 The difference is in the transcription step itself.

 Why Two Pipelines?